SPEAK WITH A TEAM MEMBER (770) 920-6030

 These methods also apply to someone who is still alive.
 After they pass away, there is little you can do to avoid probate if these steps were not taken.
 That holds true regardless of whether you are the personal representative, heir, or beneficiary.

-What Happens If The Deceased Had Assets In Multiple States Beside Georgia?
+What Happens If the Deceased Had Assets in Multiple States Besides Georgia?

 Having assets in multiple states can further complicate the probate process.

-There may be a need to open probate proceedings in each state where the deceased person had assets.
+There may be a need to open probate proceedings where the deceased person had assets in each state.
 This can lead to additional time and expense and will require coordination between the various proceedings.

 In some cases, it may be possible to transfer assets between states through ancillary probate proceedings, but this can also be tedious without the assistance of an attorney.